billbisco/gemp-swccg-public/README.md

 ## Note

-This repository is **not** an official Players Committee project and is **not** affiliated with Lucasfilm or Disney.
-You can visit the official SWCCG Player's Committee at [starwarsccg.org](https://www.starwarsccg.org/).
+This is **not** affiliated with Lucasfilm or Disney.
+You can visit the official SWCCG Player's Committee including their version of GEMP at [starwarsccg.org](https://www.starwarsccg.org/).

 License: [MIT](LICENSE).
 See [NOTICE](NOTICE).